L3ad Solutions

 TL;DR

-Most service businesses either underspend on marketing (under 2% of revenue, mostly on tools they don't use) or overspend on agencies that bill for hours, not outcomes.
-The honest middle: 5-10% of revenue, ~70% on the channel that actually drives your revenue today, ~30% on testing the next one.
-Local SEO + GBP + reviews are non-negotiable foundation work that costs less than $500/mo at minimum and pays back within a quarter for most service businesses.
-Paid ads and content are next-tier, sized to your sales cycle.
-The math here is more straightforward than agencies make it seem.
+• Most service businesses either underspend on marketing (under 2% of revenue) or overspend on agencies that bill for hours, not outcomes. • The honest middle: 5-10% of revenue, ~70% on the channel that drives revenue today, ~30% on testing the next one. • Local SEO + GBP + reviews are non-negotiable foundation work that costs less than $500/mo and pays back within a quarter.

 Most marketing-budget conversations are dishonest in one of two directions.
 Agencies pitch you a number designed to maximize their take.
 Free advice on the internet pretends marketing should cost almost nothing if you're "scrappy."
 Neither is right.